MattHaugen/kube-control/README.md

 ![KubeControl Screenshot](./screenshot.png)

 ## Current Features
-- View status of resources
+- View status of most commonly used resources
 - View `Logs` and `Describe` of resources
 - View your `kubectl` config